Are you scared by ad blocking statistics yet?

 > Find an Ad Tech Partner

-Ad tech is a complicated space and have the right ad tech partner can help you save a lot of time and effort in implementing a custom ad strategy.
+Ad tech is a complicated space and has the right ad tech partner can help you save a lot of time and effort in implementing a custom ad strategy.
 While choosing an ad tech partner, keep your requirements in mind… do you need someone to implement header bidding?
 Or perform layout testing?
 Set up native ads?
-Ad tech companies tend to be specialised so you may want to find one that’s suited for your specific purpose.
+Ad tech companies tend to be specialized so you may want to find one that’s suited for your specific purpose.

 Here’s one for ad block recovery: AdRecover exclusively works on recovering your ad blocked inventory, which most publishers are currently not monetizing.
 Hence this opens a new avenue for publishers to increase their ad revenue by 10-35% by monetizing their ad blocked traffic, which most existing networks cannot monetize since they are blocked by ad blockers.